Updated November 14th, 2022

 Charitable Planning and Donations:

-- As previously stated, the tax deduction bunching strategy isn’t as impactful as it once was because of the SALT $10,000 limitation, Mortgage Interest Limitation, and elimination of Miscellaneous Itemized Deductions.
+- As previously stated, the tax deduction bunching strategy is not as impactful as it once was because of the SALT $10,000 limitation, Mortgage Interest Limitation, and elimination of Miscellaneous Itemized Deductions.
 However, the strategy does still benefit those who are charitably inclined or have large mortgages.
 Bunch all charitable donations (cash or even old clothes) into one year if you are able.
 Remember to keep all your receipts from the recipient charity.

 - Higher-income taxpayers can pre-fund their charitable giving in one year to maximize their tax benefits.
-Use investment accounts like Donor Advised Funds to assist with the logistics of receiving larger charity contributions to be distributed to 501(c)(3)s at later dates.
+Use investment accounts like Donor Advised Funds to assist with the coordination of receiving larger charity contributions to be distributed to 501(c)(3)s at later dates.

 - Give appreciated stock and property rather than cash when giving to charities.
 This may help you permanently eliminate income tax on the built-in gain of your stocks or property, while at the same time, maximizing your charitable deduction.

 - Use a credit card to make contributions to ensure that they can be deducted in the current year.